jasonsbeer/AmigaPCI/TechnicalManual.md

 ##### 2.3.2.2 AUTOCONFIG ROM Vector

 PCI devices may have onboard ROMs that may be used to enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
 This is then presented to the AUTOCONFIG process as a 16-bit ROM Vector, which is an offset from the base address where the ROM will respond.
 The Expansion ROM Base Address register is a 32-bit long word.
 Of these 32 bits, 10-0 are reserved.
 Of the remaining bits, Amiga OS can access bits 15-11.
-This allows ROM Vectors of $0800, $1000, $2000, $4000, and $8000.
+This allows ROM Vectors in the range of $0800 to $8000.

 **NOTE:** PCI allows for 32-bit ROM Vectors (ROM Base Address).
 Amiga OS supports 16-bit ROM Vectors.
 The ROM vector should be stored in the most significant bits of the Rom Base Address register.
 Remember, PCI is little endian!
 So, this is bits 15 - 0 of register $30.